607011/RateMySudoku/README.md

 After solving the Sudoku, the total difficulty is divided by the sum of the affected candidates and cells, which provides a good estimate of the perceived difficulty (effort).
 The higher the value, the more difficult the Sudoku typically is for a human.
 This software uses the same effort values as [HoDoKu](https://hodoku.sourceforge.net/).

-The following strategies are currently implemented:
+The following strategies are currently (about to be) implemented:

 | Code | Test | OK | Strategy               | Effort |
 |:----:|:----:|:--:| ---------------------- | ------:|